 “Characters like those in The Slap are rarer than once in a blue moon.
 I am really very proud of being a part of that project.”

-Come and hear Max as he will discuss and showcase the use of a concept teaser to both finance and shape the development of his recently released NZ film, Everything We Loved.
+At Roughcut, Max discussed and showcased the use concept teasers which both financed and shaped the development of his recently released NZ film, Everything We Loved.

 After graduating Victoria University of Wellington with a BA in Political Science, Max got his break as the openly gay host and director of New Zealand's groundbreaking GLBT television show, QueerNation.